typectx/typectx/packages/docs/docs/guides/context-propagation/assemblers.md

 > Assemblers work similarly by allowing you to provide new dependencies that are only available to children
 > deeper in the call-stack.

+## Why $$() ?

+You might wonder why the 2nd argument of the factory is even needed.
+In the example, why not call `$$adminPanel.assemble(...)` instead of `$$($$adminPanel).assemble(...)`?
+The $$adminPanel is available via closure, no?

+Well, not really. $$(...) provides access to `contextualized` suppliers.
+It doesn't return the same object as the module-scope supplier.
+Two main differences:

+1. If you `hired` a `mock` at the entry-point, $$(...) will return the mock, not the module-scope supplier.
+2.

-## Shorthand: `reassemble()`
+## Reassembling suppliers

 Sometimes, you don't need to build a new product from scratch based on new context, like in the `AdminPanel` example.
 Instead, you may just need to rebuild an _already assembled_ product with a different context.
-In that case, you don't need assemblers; you can just use `$product.reassemble()`.

 When you reassemble, you only need to provide the resources you want to change.
 All other original dependencies from the initial `.assemble()` call are carried over automatically.